 Pin Bar Trading Rules

-- Bar trades below support for most of the range of the bar
+- Bar trades below the support level for most of the range of the bar

-- Bar trades above resistance for most of the range of the bar
+- Bar trades above the resistance level for most of the range of the bar

 Trading Examples – Pin Bar

-- There was an existing uptrend followed by a cup and handle pattern that signaled the bull trend to continue.
+- There was an existing uptrend followed by a cup and handle pattern.
+It was a bullish continuation chart pattern.

 - However, the cup and handle formation failed quickly with a Pin Bar that poked above the “cup rim” before closing below the resistance.